-Please help us alleviate the suffering of the Syrian people - donate now!
+Help alleviate the suffering of the Syrian people!

 Malteser International has already been able to deliver aid to more than 20,000 of Typhoon Haiyan survivors on the islands of Samar and Bantayan.

-In the first four weeks, the Philippine Association of the Order of Malta and Malteser International provided affected families with 4,000 packages of food, household items and hygiene kits.
+In the first four weeks, we provided 4,000 families with food, household items and hygiene kits.
 On Samar, the organization distributed 800 tarpaulins for emergency shelters.
 Ten large-capacity tents have been set up on both islands to house emergency health care and psychosocial support units.